JustBerkhout/nectar-tutorials/ardc/beginner/applications/applications.md

 positive
 : **Highly recommended**
 Choosing an easy Host name and associating your project's DNS zone is highly recommended.
-Not only will you be able to access your R-Studio on the slick URL of `https://[hostname].[project].cloud.edu.au`, your R-Studio instance will be setup with encrypted communications (i.e. `https`), significantly improving the security of you instance.
+Not only will you be able to access your R-Studio on the slick URL of `https://[hostname].[project].cloud.edu.au`, your R-Studio instance will be set up with encrypted communications (i.e. `https`), significantly improving the security of your instance.